-This has sparked a conversation amongst many as to whether or not the global pandemic has been a wake-up call that was needed, and whether it has changed the concept of wellness forever.
+This has sparked a conversation amongst many as to whether or not the global pandemic has been a wake-up call that was needed, and whether a global pandemic has changed wellness forever.
 There are varying opinions as to if or how much change we are facing in a post-pandemic world, with those involved in the wellness industry around the world weighing in.

 Highlight more than Change

-Steve Andrews, CEO, Soothing Touch, Barbados stated “I do not believe Covid-19 has changed the concept of wellness.
-II believe it has highlighted the importance of the wellness sector.
+Steve Andrews, CEO, Soothing Touch, Barbados stated “I do not believe the global pandemic changed wellness.
+I believe it has highlighted the importance of the wellness sector.
 The issue is that we have to push the wellness industry to a place where people conceive of the sector as being beneficial and catering to everyone and not just a few”

 He went on to add “Our forefathers and mothers have passed on to us the value of wellness as a way of life.
 Wellness was at every level of every community and this is where it belongs.
 However, it seems we have packaged and sold it to the highest bidder.
 If wellness was a part of our daily lifestyle, I don’t think the world would have been on pause now because of Covid-19.
 We now have an opportunity to bring back the rich heritage of well-being to the average person.
 So, let’s work on well-being so we don’t have to wait on a vaccine”

 Andrews sentiments were echoed by Dr. Yinhsu Liu, Co-Founder Bliss Now Inc. with “COVID19 has brought wellness/wellbeing living/lifestyle to the forefront as we yearn for a healthier body and a healthier world” said, “The more we go through this collective trauma, the accentuation of existing health and wellbeing challenges, unhealthy and unsustainable lifestyle choices, the mental and emotional challenges are highlighted.”